HenryLevenNU/equation-game-repo/README.md

 Once you start the game using the above instructions, simply follow the on-screen instructions for settings.
 Input a number 'e.g 5' for number of rounds and, for game difficulty, ensure you type 'Normal' or 'Hard' (not caps sensitive), or alternatively, 1 or 2 respectively.

-Round 1 then starts, and you need to work out the value of 𝑥.
+Round 1 then starts, and you need to solve the value of 𝑥.

 Answer to 1 decimal place if it is a decimal.

-You can answer without decimals if it is a whole number.
+You can answer without decimals, if it is a whole number.

 Learn more about solving equations [here](https://www.cliffsnotes.com/study-guides/basic-math/basic-math-and-pre-algebra/variables-algebraic-expressions-and-simple-equations/solving-simple-equations)